-Jaguar have a remarkable ability to produce fantastic looking cars, featuring evocative engines which have cemented their legacy in automotive history.
+Jaguar have a remarkable ability to produce fantastic-looking cars that feature evocative engines, a combination that serves to cement their legacy in automotive history.

-Their back catalogue of classics includes some of the world's best looking cars, which consist of the stunning Jaguar E-Type, gorgeous Jaguar XK120 and not forgetting the elegant Jaguar MKII.
-Then of course there is the striking Jaguar XKSS - which has a fascinating history to say the least.
+Their back catalogue of classics includes some of the world's best-looking cars, including the Jaguar E-Type, gorgeous Jaguar XK120 and not forgetting the elegant Jaguar MKII.
+Then there is the striking Jaguar XKSS, which has a fascinating history to say the least.

-The Jaguar XKSS was Jaguar's road-going version of the Jaguar D-Type racing car - which happened to win the prestigious Le Mans 24 Hours, not once but three times - in 1955, 1956 and 1957.
-The cars were almost identical, yet the XKSS had to have the necessary changes to make it road-legal - however, it was pretty much a road legal race car.
+The Jaguar XKSS was Jaguar's road-going version of the Jaguar D-Type racing car, which won the prestigious Le Mans 24 Hours not once, but three times in 1955, 1956 and 1957.
+The cars were almost identical, yet the XKSS had to have the necessary changes to make it road legal.
 Some even believe that the Jaguar XKSS was the world's first supercar.

-Classic Jag's are still heavily in demand, so much so that in 2014 Jaguar decided to create the 'missing six' Lightweight Jaguar E-Type race cars, as only 12 out of a total 18 were completed.
-Stratstone were lucky enough to be able to purchase one of these special cars - all of which is documented on a dedicated part of the Stratstone website.
+Classic Jaguars are still heavily in demand, so much so that in 2014 Jaguar decided to create the 'missing six' Lightweight Jaguar E-Type race cars, as only 12 of the original 18 were completed.
+One of the 'missing six' was purchased by Stratstone.

-Fast forward to 2016 and Jaguar have done the same with the Jaguar XKSS.
-Originally, 25 examples were agreed to be built back in the '50s.
+Originally, 25 examples were planned to be built back in the 1950s.
 However, back in 1957 when the Jaguar XKSS was released, a fire engulfed the Jaguar Coventry factory and completely destroyed nine of the twenty-five examples.
-Consequently, Jaguar decided it would be fitting to complete the 'missing' cars - and sell them for a cool £1million plus.
+Consequently, Jaguar decided it would be a fitting tribute to complete the 'missing' cars, each valued at over £1 million.

-An unnamed gentleman has recently announced he will be auctioning one of the 'original' Jaguar XKSS models - the estimated price, an eye-watering £14million - which would see it become the most expensive British road car ever to be sold at auction.
-That's quite a mark-up considering a brand new, 'old' Jaguar XKSS will set you back only £1million.
-And yes, a Jaguar D-Type did sell for more than the estimated £14million of this Jaguar XKSS - but that was a full-on race car, and of course, not road legal.
+An unnamed gentleman has recently announced he will auction one of the 'original' Jaguar XKSS models - which would see it become the most expensive British road car ever to be sold at auction, with an estimated price of £14 million.
+That's quite the increase considering a brand new, 'old' Jaguar XKSS will set you back only £1 million.